MichaelGJennings/MOTU-resources/README.md

 # MOTU-resources
-This is a collection of ittle goodies that make using MOTU products like Digital Performer just a little better.
+This is a collection of little goodies that make using MOTU products like Digital Performer just a little better.

 ## Bundle files